 Portable RCDs

 Finally, portable RCDs are designed to plug into pretty much any standard socket-outlet.
 Appliances are then plugged into the portable RCD.
-They provide protection on demand. diagram of a basic rcd circuit
+They provide protection on demand.

 How to test RCDs?

-Each RCD will be fitted with a test button, which creates a safe, small leakage.
+To ensure you have fitted RCDs correctly, they should be tested at regular intervals.
+The good news is that RCDs are easily testable and re-settable devices.
+Each RCD is fitted with a test button, which creates a safe, small leakage.
 It will be fitted with a reset button, which reconnects the conductors once a fault has been cleared.

 Testing an RCD: Step by Step Guide